-Check where your brand’s tone of voice falls the most — it could be at either extreme of each dimension or somewhere in between.
-Express your tone of voice as a point in the 4-dimensional space described by these dimensions, like this:
+See where your brand’s tone of voice falls the most among each of the four dimensions.
+Then express your tone as a point in the 4-dimensional space like this:

 Tip: Don’t forget to go back to how your customers described your brand in the interview/surveys and check how their description aligns with yours.
 If it doesn’t, include their characteristics in your findings.

-This visualization will tell you what your brand sounds like right now and eventually get you to what you want to sound like in compliance with your brand values.
+This visualization will tell you what your brand sounds like right now and help you get closer to the way you want to sound, in compliance with your brand values.

 Step 4: Define Your Brand’s Tone of Voice

-We have finally got to the step where you combine all the information you got from this lengthy research — your audience portrait and brand values — and actually, define your future brand tone of voice.
+We have finally gotten to the step where you combine all the information you’ve collected through research — your audience portrait and brand values — and use it to define your brand’s tone of voice.

-A tone of voice is composed using these two elements:
+A tone of voice should address two elements:

-I will break down each tone of voice dimension and show different companies’ tones of voice exemplified by their customized 404 pages.
+Keep reading to learn about each tone of voice dimension and see different companies’ tones of voice exemplified by their customized 404 pages.